 - If you will be cranking the engine for an extended period to test your car for spark, keep a backup battery source connected to avoid draining the main car battery.

 Checking if you are getting an ignition spark with a test light is quite simple.
 Plug the spark plug inline tester between the spark plug and the ignition coil.

 If you have a vehicle model year 2000 and newer, it will most likely have an engine cover.
 Remove the cover by lifting it.
 Engine covers are held in place with tabs.

 Locate the spark plugs

 On a four-cylinder engine, the spark plugs will be right on top of the engine.
 This is typically true for inline-six engines as well.
-If your car is a V6, then you will have three cylinders on one side of the engine block and the other three on the other side.
+If your car is a V6, you will have three cylinders on one side of the engine block and the other three on the other.

 Disconnect the injector

 We don’t want to flood the engine with fuel.
 Therefore as a best practice, it is recommended to unplug the electrical connector from the fuel injectors or remove the fuel pump’s relay.